Data Rescue for Windows Review

 Upon choosing an output location, you will be shown a progress bar that indicates where Data Rescue is in the process.
 Once finished, a dialogue box will appear showing you whether or not the recovery was successful and how many files were recovered.

-Data Rescue for Windows – Full Review
+Data Rescue - Full Review and Analysis

 74%